Why Clearing Clutter Matters

 4. Jewelry.
 I played with many systems to organize my jewelry and finally ended up with a wall mounted jewelry armoire.
 I have a large one that also doubles as my full length mirror, but there are smaller ones, as well as many different top of dresser or drawer systems to choose from.
 If you can use a storage system that is behind closed doors or in a drawer this will decrease the feeling of clutter in your space.
 If you don’t wear it, get rid of it.

 5. Closet.
 If you have a closet in your bedroom, even though it’s behind closed doors it should still be organized.
 I recently read The Life Changing Magic of Tidying Up and the section on managing your clothes and closet was fabulous.
 I highly recommend it.
-What’s most important is that you must be brutal when organizing your closet.
+What’s most important is that you must be brutal when organizing your closet to get rid of the clutter.
 This is an area that is very daunting for many people, which is why I left it for last.
 If this is hard for you, find a friend who also wants to tidy up and plan two dates—one at that person’s house, and one at yours!
 Make sure it’s a friend who will be blunt, honest, and loving.

 If you’re not shooting for a ‘capsule wardrobe’ and you have the space, I personally think it’s fine to have lots of wonderful pieces.
 But only if each piece meets ALL of the following parameters: